Bill-Remy/Bikesharing-Challenge/README.md

 <img src="Bike_utilization.png">

 There were two blocks of high usage hours, rush hours, in August.
 The first was in the morning from 7-10am, and the second was in the afternoon from 4-8pm.
 These two blocks of usage time accounted for 50% of the rides in August.
+Another obsrvation from this visual is that between 2-6am is a window to perform maintenance and reposition bikes as needed.
+Repositioning may be needed if the inventory is shifted due to trip starts and ending locations shown in a later visual.

 <img src="Starttime_by_Dayhour.png">